Edgar Allan Poe Symbolism

 The second symbol is the masquerade.
 A masquerade is generally held and participated in by those who wish to hide their true identities.
 Yet, in this instance, they are not hiding from each other.
 They are hiding from death.
 Poe is trying to portray an image of a group of people who are carefree and jubilant on the outside, but fearful and wary on the inside.
 He does this successfully.
 However, there seems to be a greater meaning behind this revelry.
 Poe is establishing the main theme of the story here.
 One cannot escape death, no matter what they try to do.
 The masquerade symbolizes a fear of dying.
 Hiding behind masks, the revelers feel they can cheat death.

 In correlation with the masquerade, there is the number of rooms in which it is held, the direction in which they lead, and the colors used to decorate them.
 Depending upon the reader, interpretations can vary.
 There are seven rooms and seven different colors.
 Some suspect that Poe was trying to symbolize the stages of life.
 All manner of people inhabit each room except the last, signifying that each person is in a different stage.
 For example, the color of the first room is blue.
-Blue can symbolize a dawn or a new start.
-Purple can be seen as a time when the human life is corrupted by reality.
-Green, the third room, can been seen as a time of growth and learning from one's mistakes.
-White, the fifth room, might mean the time of peace in a life after it has reached the plateau of adulthood and old age.
+Blue can symbolize dawn or a new start.
+Purple can be seen as a time when human life is corrupted by reality.
+Green, the third room, can be seen as a time of growth and learning from one's mistakes.
+White, the fifth room, might mean the time of peace in life after it has reached the plateau of adulthood and old age.
 Finally, the last room is decorated in the color black, which may be interpreted as death.
 Since no one has entered this stage, no one enters this room.

 However, others see the rooms and colors as a representation of the seven deadly sins.
 Green may stand for envy and purple for hatred.
 Black can be recognized as murder or evil doings.
 This is an interesting way of looking at it, but it is hard to uncover sins for the remaining five colors.